Hamiltonicity of Step-graphon: Main Result

 \xc{Case (b).} The concentration vector is $x^*_b = \frac{1}{8}(1,2,3,2)$.
 It belongs to the {\it boundary} of $\cX$, i.e., $x^*_b \in \cX - \rint \cX$.
 To wit, we note that $x^*_b$ is in the facet-defining hyperplane $L_1$ spanned by $z_2$, $z_3$, and $z_4$:

 Thus, $W_b$ satisfies Conditions $A$ and $B'$, but not $B$.
 We see from the simulation that the empirical probability $p(n)$ converges to neither $1$ nor $0$.
-In fact, using the same arguments as in~\cite{GAO20257}, we can show that the probability converges to $0.5$, as demonstrated in the figure as well.
+In fact, using the same arguments as in~\cite{GAO20257}, we can show that the probability converges to $0.5$.

 \xc{Case (c).} The concentration vector is $x^*_c = \frac{1}{20}(5,5,6,4)$.
 Since $g_1^\top x^*_c < 0$, $x^*_c$ does not belong to $\cX$.
 Thus, $W_c$ satisfies Condition $A$ but not $B'$.
 We see from the simulation that the empirical probability $p(n)$ converges to $0$.